createAsyncThunk

 ) => RejectedWithValueAction<ThunkArg, RejectedValue>

-To handle these actions in your reducers, reference the action creators in createReducer or createSlice using either the object key notation or the "builder callback" notation.
-(Note that if you use TypeScript, you should use the "builder callback" notation to ensure the types are inferred correctly):
+To handle these actions in your reducers, reference the action creators in `createReducer` or `createSlice` using either the object key notation or the "builder callback" notation.
+(Note that if you use TypeScript, you [should use the "builder callback" notation to ensure the types are inferred correctly](https://app.gitbook.com/s/-MQr6miY_tsYohlEf531/soderzhanie/spravochnik-po-api/usage/usage-with-typescript.md#type-safety-with-extrareducers)):

-```js {2,6,14,23} const reducer1 = createReducer(initialState, { [fetchUserById.fulfilled]: (state, action) => {} })
+\`\`\`js {2,6,14,23} const reducer1 = createReducer(initialState, { \[fetchUserById.fulfilled]: (state, action) => {} })

 const reducer2 = createReducer(initialState, builder => { builder.addCase(fetchUserById.fulfilled, (state, action) => {}) })

-const reducer3 = createSlice({ name: 'users', initialState, reducers: {}, extraReducers: { [fetchUserById.fulfilled]: (state, action) => {} } })
+const reducer3 = createSlice({ name: 'users', initialState, reducers: {}, extraReducers: { \[fetchUserById.fulfilled]: (state, action) => {} } })

 const reducer4 = createSlice({ name: 'users', initialState, reducers: {}, extraReducers: builder => { builder.addCase(fetchUserById.fulfilled, (state, action) => {}) } })